Johnny Rebel (musician): Career

 Few of Trahan's songs as Johnny Rebel concern topics other than race.
 These exceptions include "Keep a-Workin' Big Jim", about the efforts of Louisiana district attorney Jim Garrison to solve the assassination of John F. Kennedy, and "(Federal Aid Hell!)
 The Money Belongs to Us", a song critical of U.S. federal aid programs.
 Two of these songs were eventually issued in album format by Reb Rebel Records under the title For Segregationists Only.

-In 1974, Trahan's song "Lâche pas la patate" (also known as "The Potato Song"), sung by Jimmy C. Newman, was released in Canada.
+Under other pseudonyms, he focused on different material.
+He used Pee Wee Trahan for more mainstream, family-friendly country music that focused on themes such as love, dancing, and rural life, and Filthy McNasty for sexually explicit lyrics.

 Johnny Rebel's songs found some popularity in some Southern juke joints, but never received radio airplay, and in time Trahan largely forgot about the venture.
+Because of bootlegged records and Internet interest, Johnny Rebel's career continued; in the late 1990s he was rediscovered, and he re-released his music on CD and promoted it with his own website.
 With the emergence of the Internet, Johnny Rebel gained newfound fame, and Trahan hired fan Brad Herman as his new manager in 2001.
 He then recorded and released a new song titled "Infidel Anthem", describing the "whipping" America should lay on Osama bin Laden following the September 11 attacks.
-Herman booked him on The Howard Stern Show, where he promoted the song.
+Herman booked him on The Howard Stern Show, where he promoted the song and his new compilation CD.
 This led to increased interest in his music.
 Trahan eventually cut ties with Herman, but released two records in 2003.

-Performances

-According to Trahan, he only performed a Johnny Rebel song once.
-He said that he was performing in Kaplan, Louisiana, when someone in the crowd requested a Rebel song, and he obliged after making sure there were no black people in the audience.